xapian/xapian/xapian-core/docs/deprecation.rst

 ========== ====== =================================== ========================================================================
 Deprecated Remove Feature name                        Upgrade suggestion and comments
 ========== ====== =================================== ========================================================================
+1.1.0      ?
+Xapian::WritableDatabase::flush()   Xapian::WritableDatabase::commit() should be used instead.
 ========== ====== =================================== ========================================================================

+.. flush() is just a simple inlined alias, so perhaps not worth causing pain by
+.. removing it in a hurry, though it would be nice to be able to reuse the
+.. method name to actually implement a flush() which writes out data but
+.. doesn't commit.

 Bindings
 --------